KB5002254: Windows 10, Windows 11 +3 more Security Update (March 2023)

 For air-gapped servers or out-of-band deployment.
 Microsoft Update Catalog returns every OS-version variant of this update.

-⏱ 15 minutes (Office update, no reboot required)Check if Outlook is Patched
+⏱ 15 minutes (Office update, no reboot required)Apply the Microsoft Security Update

 No tested PowerShell script for this entry yet.
 We’re prioritising automation based on user demand.